 He's a little too conservative for me, but that's okay.

-Um, I agree with Doug here.
+No, I agree with Doug here.

-And, you know, going back to the nineties, obviously Newt was there with Bill Clinton, so if we want to rehash that, we could have we could talk about all that went on there.
+And, you know, going back to the 90s, obviously Newt was there with Bill Clinton.

-But I agree with Ron's assessment about Mike Pence, and you know, he's a true conservative, which I think is the issue here for a lot of people who are maybe not never Trump but are wavering about it.
+And, you know, he's a true conservative, which I think is the issue here for a lot of people who are maybe not never Trump, but are wavering about it.

 I mean, they'll have to deal with things like the fact that Mike Pence is pro-TPP, and he said that Donald Trump's Muslim ban was unconstitutional.

-You know, but I think Christie had his own issues too that are controversial.
+You know, but I think Christie had his own issues, too, that are controversial.

 Their job creation rate has been very high.